Q. When should I officially declare my Global Education Option (i.e complete the GER option declaration form)?

 Q. Do students who are applying to transfer into Communication or Journalism have to choose a Global Education Option?

 A. No, but when they are officially accepted into Communication or Journalism, they must declare their option.
-However, it is wise to understand the Global Education Requirement, consider an option and begin completing appropriate courses that can be used to satisfy the requirement.
-Students should read the SBS Advising Handbook and talk to an adviser in the Pre-major Advising Office for more information.
+However, it is wise to understand the Global Education Requirement, consider an option and begin completing appropriate courses that can be used to satisfy the requirement before being accepted into the programs.
+Students should read the SBS Advising Handbook and talk to an advisor in the Pre-major Advising Office for more information.

 Q. What is the best way to get started on the Global Education Requirement?